Sruthi-22012002/DevOps-Azure/Azure/Kubernetes.md

     > An agent that runs on every node (master and worker) and ensures the containers are running as expected.

   <img src="https://github.com/user-attachments/assets/d1de19e2-8a50-4d5c-b9c9-dabb58f31dfb" alt="kubernetes" width="400"/>

+## Benefits of Managed Kubernetes

+### Scalability
+The decoupled architectural support of Kubernetes makes it easy to scale containerized applications to meet business requirements.

+### Accelerated Deployment
+With managed Kubernetes, teams can spin up a cluster in minutes, with all configuration tasks completed by the Kubernetes vendor.

+### Minimized Management
+A managed Kubernetes vendor takes care of all maintenance tasks, keeping the cluster up-to-date and scaling easily.

+### Freed Up Developers
+The right managed Kubernetes solution allows developers to focus on generating business value, rather than troubleshooting Kubernetes deployments.

+### Predictable Cost
+A managed solution enables IT teams to better predict the monthly cost of running a Kubernetes implementation.

+### Improved Security
+Managed Kubernetes providers bring expertise in cloud-based security, helping to protect the expanded attack surface that containers can create.

 ## Concepts in kubernetes
 <img src="https://github.com/user-attachments/assets/cbc67283-0ed8-42d2-abad-fe34af772049" alt="kubernetes" width="400"/>